ControlledChaos/ccdzen/README.md

 ## Use, Distribution & Modification

 This product provides no license.
 This product, including images, graphical vector instructions, documentation, and any works not described here, are released for public consumption ad libitum, ad infinitum.
-Please read the DISCLAIMER file included in the theme root directory.
+Please read the DISCLAIMER file included in This product's root directory.